KarenJoo/Rainydays_website_CA/README.md

-# Rainydays_website_CA
+# Rainydays Website CA

-"html/css" course assignment
+"html/css" course assignment.
+Builded on the prototype from "Design 1" this is the coded website for "Rainydays".